bbauska/W3Cx-1of5-CSS.0x/README.md

 <img src="https://www.w3c.fr/wp-content/uploads/2016/12/26420235490_7ae150d467_b.jpg" width="300" alt="rows of people sitting in a theatre and wearing virtual reality devices" />

-It also doesn\'t integrate well with the text content, so it does not flow with your other content.
+It also doesn&#39;t integrate well with the text content, so it does not flow with your other content.

 ```
       </p>